 On June 26, 2013, the Appellate Division, Second Department unanimously reversed the decision of the Supreme Court, Nassau County in Mangano and County of Nassau v.
 Silver and declared Chapter 25 of the Laws of 2009 constitutional.
 The Appellate Division held that the legislation enacting the MTA payroll mobility tax serves a substantial State concern and was not unconstitutionally passed without a home rule message.
 The Appellate Division also found the plaintiffs' other arguments attacking the legislation to lack merit.
-The plaintiffs have 30 days to appeal this decision to the New York Court of Appeals.
+On October 10, 2013, the New York Court of Appeals dismissed the plaintiffs' appeal of this decision sua sponte, upon the ground that no substantial constitutional question is directly involved.
+The Nassau County government has indicated it intends to make a motion seeking the permission of the Court of Appeals to hear its appeal, notwithstanding that Court's determination that the appeal fails to raise any substantial constitutional question.
+Any such motion must be filed by November 12, 2013.